 The thing is, I am bipolar.
 I just wouldn’t or couldn’t admit it to myself due to a sense of pride, or something larger.
 A feeling that after my mental break with reality that I could still be a normal person.
 It was just a one time thing, I could pick myself up and go on going on in life like everything was normal.

 And I did, and it was — except for that it wasn’t.

 It’s inside though.
 It’s the roller coaster of two very associative emotions that constantly feed into each other in the worst of ways.
-I do not have typical bi-polar, you see.
-I have bi-polar 2 — this means that rather than swinging between mania and depression I regularly swing between anger and depression.
+I do not have typical bipolar, you see.
+I have bipolar 2 — this means that rather than regularly swinging between mania and depression I swing between anger and depression.
+I still have moments of mania, but it isn’t as frequent or as unmanageable as BP1.
 This is an extremely important distinction.
 Typically, with a lot of the anger I would regularly feel — I had just gotten used to hiding it from the rest of the world, or, at least not giving in to it outwardly.
 This would result in absolute eruptions about the smallest of things.
 In fact, I had two nicknames growing up, one “Meat”, which sticks to this day and came around purely because I don’t consider a meal a meal without it.
 The other however is less endearing, “Angry Man”.

 Angry Man came around when all stamping of every little micro-frustration just couldn’t be stamped down any more.
 I would erupt at something as small as someone asking me to pick up my things.
 I can’t think of a great example right now, because usually in those moments I could only see red and I no longer am able to think or control myself before I speak or act.
 It got me in trouble plenty of times.